Toilet Seats 101

 A: A toilet seat cover is for two things: Cosmetics - To block the open toilet bowl from view and Function - to protect from dropping things into the toilet bowl.

-Tip: Do not sit on the closed cover of a toilet seat.
-They were not designed to be a chair.
+Tip: Do not sit on the cover when closed.
+It wasn't designed for that weight.
+Not a chair.

 Slow-close hinges are a recent advancement/enhancement for toilet seats.
 This appears by various names such as slow-close, whisper-close, silent-close, easy-close.
 The feature is a winding mechanism when the seat is raised.
 This creates resistance when the seat is lowered.
 The function is the seat lowering itself without dropping.
 The benefit is lowering the seat and closing the cover hands-free.
 Plus there is no slamming if the seat is dropped to close.
 This feature is mostly on plastic seats.